 Originally, the first layer of the image from my previous blog post was a stock image, then I added an orange layer on top of that with an 80% opacity and the final layer was the text.

 However, I do have 1 image on my home page that hasn’t passed Google unique image test, despite using a filter, but it is only temporary.
 Because for now, it serves a purpose because the appearance of the home page is more important than SEO.
-I will be replaced in a few weeks or so when I will take a “real” photograph and use that one instead.
+The image will be replaced in a few weeks or so when I will take a “real” photograph and use that one instead.

 You have to be practical here and decide if having unique images that haven’t been seen before online is important to you or not.
 Perhaps you don’t have the luxury of being that pedantic with images and you aren’t that fussed about appearing higher up in social media news feeds or in Google’s rankings.

-Personally, I think appearing higher up in social media feeds and higher up in Google’s search engine results pages is very important and is in fact what digital marketing is all about.
+Personally, I think appearing higher up in social media feeds and higher up in Google’s search engine results pages is very important and is, in fact, what digital marketing is all about.
 So I will make the extra effort.